sbg/bco-app/include/help.md

 ## Overview

-The following help document describes the functionality presented in the Genomics Compliance Suite in additional detail.
-See the <a href="https://sbg.github.io/gcs/" target="_blank">Genomics Compliance Suite User Manual</a> for examples.
+The following help document describes the functionality presented in the BCO App in additional detail.
+See the <a href="https://sbg.github.io/bco-app/" target="_blank">BCO App User Manual</a> for examples.
 The <a href="https://www.biocomputeobject.org/" target="_blank">BioCompute Object Website</a> is a good starting place for learning about BioCompute Objects.

 ### PDF User Manual

-Please check the <a href="https://sbg.github.io/gcs/gcs-user-manual.pdf" target="_blank">PDF user manual</a> for an app usage guide.
+Please check the <a href="https://sbg.github.io/bco-app/bco-app-user-manual.pdf" target="_blank">PDF user manual</a> for an app usage guide.

 ## Table of Contents